Kometa-Team/Kometa/docs/home/guides/ratings.md

 * `rating1`, `rating1_image`, `rating2`, `rating2_image` are set to match the ratings that Plex already has assigned to those fields (critic/audience).
 The order here is arbitrary.
 * `rating3` is set to be the user rating and it's image (`rating3_image`) is set to IMDb just because we have to pick something.
 * `reapply_overlays` is set to true to ensure that PMM always updates the overlays as we run things.
+* We do not recommend using `reapply_overlays: true` consistently in a live/production environment, make sure to switch this back to `false` when finished.

 </details>